-- Point 1 has already been implemented, although the part applicable to the participation of the Military Emergency Response Unit (UME) in the off-site emergency remains to be incorporated in the PLABEN. - As regards points 2 to 11, the objective of the work programme set up in coordination with the DGPCE (Ministry of the Interior) for the drawing up of the new PLABEN is that it might be approved in 2016; this revision will incorporate the recommendations issued by WENRA and HERCA.
+- Point 1 has already been implemented, although the part applicable to the participation of the Military Emergency Response Unit (UME) in the off-site emergency remains to be incorporated in the PLABEN. - As regards points 2 to 11, the new PLABEN is being developed in coordination with the DGPCE (Ministry of the Interior) and might be approved throughout 2018; this revision will incorporate the recommendations issued by WENRA and HERCA.
 The revision of the different provincial emergency plans will commence subsequently. - As regards point 12, the CSN has defined a plan for the improvement of its capacities that includes the renewal in 2018 of the network of automatic stations (REA) and the incorporation of new mobile units. - Finally, and in relation to point 13, the CSN has set up a working group with the nuclear sector in which the decision has been taken to incorporate a new satellite-based voice communications network, this already being operative.